ModdedWolf/F76Manager/README.md

 # Fallout 76 Manager

-I got tired of digging through forum posts for INI tweaks and juggling mod installs by hand, so I built this — a mod manager and config tool for Fallout 76 on Windows.

 Point it at your game folder (Steam or Xbox/Game Pass), tweak your settings, install mods, and deploy when you're ready.
 The UI is a web front-end baked into the app with WebView2; the heavy lifting runs in C# behind it.